AdobeDocs/experience-manager-65.en/help/mobile/phonegap-push-notifications.md

 To use push notifications in an AEM Mobile app, the following high-level steps must be taken.

-Typically, an AEM Developer will:
+Typically, an Experience Manager Developer does the following:

 1. Register with Apple and Google messaging services
 1. Register with a push messaging service and configure it
 1. Add push support to the app
 1. Prepare a phone for testing

-While an AEM Administrator will:
+While an Experience Manager Administrator does the following:

 1. Configure push on AEM apps
 1. Build and deploy the app